-4 Questions to Ask Your Doctor About Functional Medicine
+4 Questions to Ask Your Functional Medicine Doctor

-Functional medicine is a form of alternative medicine that focuses on understanding the prevention, management and root causes of complex chronic diseases.
-Talk to Dr. Gurmej Dhillon, MD, and our leading team of healthcare professionals’ today at Fresno Medical Center for more information.
-Call us or schedule an appointment online!
+Functional medicine is a form of alternative medicine that focuses on understanding the prevention, management, and root causes of complex chronic diseases.
+Talk to Dr. Gurmej Dhillon, MD, and our leading team of healthcare professionals today at Fresno Medical Center for more information.
+Contact us or schedule an appointment online!
 We are conveniently located at 6069 N First Street Suite 103 Fresno, CA 93710, USA.

 How is a functional medicine different from conventional medicine?

-Functional and conventional medicine have many similarities in that they are both practiced by licensed doctors, use evidence-based techniques, order diagnostic tests as needed and can prescribe medication when required.
+Functional and conventional medicine have many similarities in that they are both practiced by licensed doctors, use evidence-based techniques, order diagnostic tests as needed, and can prescribe medication when required.
 Both conventional and functional doctors will also refer their patients to other specialists if, and when, needed for further testing and treatment.
 Where the similarities end is in the philosophies and treatment methods that they follow to treat their patients.
 Functional medicine takes the approach of identifying and then treating the root cause of a disease, instead of treating the current symptoms.
-Conventional medicine will focus more on treating the symptoms or refer the patient to a separate medical professional based on the symptoms.
-Functional medicine focuses on treatment based on biology and looks to lifestyle changes or modifications and natural remedies for treatment options, whereas conventional medicine focuses on chemistry and will often use medication in the management of symptoms for many illnesses.
+Conventional medicine will focus more on treating the symptoms or referring the patient to a separate medical professional based on the symptoms.
+Functional medicine focuses on treatment based on biology and looks to lifestyle changes or modifications and natural remedies for treatment options, whereas conventional medicine focuses on chemistry and will often use the medication in the management of symptoms for many illnesses.
 Conventional medicine is a benefit in acute conditions such as emergency situations where immediate treatment is needed.
 Chronic conditions can benefit from the approach of functional medicine as a means of finding the root cause and treating it.